 TradeSkillMaster Import String for the Materials of the Transmutes.

-Here below are 2 strings for the elixirs, flasks, and materials.
-I also added some extra elixirs and flasks in it.
-If you don’t want to move current items in your groups that are used for these elixirs or flasks, then don’t forget to disable that while importing the strings.
+Here below are two strings for the elixirs, flasks, and materials.
+I also added some extra elixirs and flasks to it.
+If you don’t want to move everyday items in your groups used for these elixirs or flasks, don’t forget to disable that while importing the strings.

 TradeSkillMaster Import String for Crafting Elixirs and Flasks.

 TradeSkillMaster Import String for the Materials of Crafting the Elixirs and Flasks.

 Potion Master was in the early days an outstanding specialisation to pick.
 These days it’s not such a great one besides crafting potions used for other crafts and Potion of Treasure Finding.
 It’s also the one specialisation I don’t recommend picking unless you have a 3rd alchemist that already has the two other specialisations or if they will make them in future expansions functional again.
 However, there is a TradeSkillMaster string I made for it.
 Potions can proc in 2, 3, 4, or 5’s.